ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - We have to learn, in Computer Science, to stand on the shoulders of our predecessors, not their toes.<br>
   ―Dr. Daniel G. Bobrow

+- The past is just a story we tell ourselves.<br>
+  ―Samantha, Her (2013)